Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

 ----------------------

  Symmetrically, users can use two options with different syntaxes to retreive array values from the variable.
+ The indexer syntax is the same as in ``netcdf4-python`` library for reading from netCDF variable.

  .. code-block:: Python

     var = f.variables['var']